 The Beats Solo Pro and the Beats Solo 4 have different strengths, and depending on your preferences, you may like one of the other.
 The Solo Pro have the edge over the newer Solo 4 if you're looking for noise cancelling.
 Only the Solo Pro have an ANC system, and they do a significantly better job of reducing ambient sound around you.
 They also have an H1 chip for seamless pairing with iOS devices, though the Solo 4 support their own quick pair feature with both iOS and Android.
 That said, the Solo 4 support Spatial Audio and can be used via analog or USB in addition to Bluetooth.
 Their battery life is longer, too.

 The JBL Live 670NC offer more customization and extra features than the Beats Solo 4.
 While both on-ears are similarly comfortable and well-built, the JBL have companion app support, including a parametric EQ and presets, and they have ANC.
 While it does a mediocre job of blocking out background noise, it's still better than the Beats' passive capabilities.
 They also support multi-device pairing and have a significantly longer continuous playback time.
-However, the Beats have a more balanced sound profile, which some users may prefer, and can also be used via wired USB.
+However, the Beats have a more balanced sound profile, which some users may prefer, and can also be used via a wired USB connection.

 The Beats Studio Pro are the over-ear counterpart of the Beats Solo 4, which are on-ear headphones.
 Both have a similar sound, but only the Studio Pro have a couple of EQ presets when using their built-in DAC via USB.
 The Studio Pro also have noise cancelling and can block out a good amount of ambient sound so that you can focus on your audio.
 However, the Solo 4 are cheaper and offer similar levels of comfort and build quality.